 Following our policy of never flying to a port on the day of a cruise—just in case travel delays happen—we arrived in Ft.
 Lauderdale, Florida, the afternoon before embarkation.
 This gave us time to visit a store to make last-minute toiletry purchases rather than stuffing them into a checked bag.

-Once onboard, it was time to enjoy two segments of spring cruise.
+Once onboard, it was time to enjoy two segments of spring cruising.

 This spring Atlantic crossing included 8 sea days with 8 ports.
 That’s a total of 16 days if you’re counting.

-Monte Carlo: Eze and Villa de Rothschild on the Cote d’Azur?
+- Monte Carlo: Eze and Villa de Rothschild on the Cote d’Azur?
 Been there done that.
-We chose to hang out in Monte Carlo, enjoying the extra
+We chose to hang out in Monte Carlo, enjoying the extra time on the Medallion Suite balcony watching the luxurious private yachts in the harbor.

 Walking the Levada in Funchal

-Trapani, Sicily: In Trapani, a new port to us, we chose a cruise excursion that visits the Ancient Greek Ruins of Selinunte.
+- Trapani, Sicily: In Trapani, a new port to us, we chose a cruise excursion that visited the Ancient Greek Ruins of Selinunte.
 It was a winner!

-Valletta, Malta: On a half-day walking tour, Alan and I discovered Valletta’s Hidden Gems as we explore the the island-state on our initial visit.
+- Valletta, Malta: On a half-day walking tour, Alan and I discovered Valletta’s Hidden Gems as we explore the island-state on our initial visit.

-Civitavecchia: The end of a month-long good time.
-After overnighting at a hotel at the Rome airport, the long journey to the U.S. began.
+- Civitavecchia: The end of a month-long good time.
+After overnighting at The Hilton Rome Airport, the long journey to the U.S. began.

 Exploring the Ancient City of Nora, Sardinia